juxt/bolt/README.md

 An integrated security system for Clojure applications based on a set of components written to the specifications of Stuart Sierra's [component](https://github.com/stuartsierra/component).

-Currently, Cylon represents merely an idea.
-This idea is to separate all security-related concerns from Clojure applications, so that they can be implemented in library form.
+Bolt is a bold object, to separate all security-related concerns from Clojure applications, so that they can be implemented in library form.

-That said, Cylon is under constant development towards delivering practical benefit for Clojure web applications.
+That said, bolt is under constant development towards delivering practical benefit for Clojure web applications.

 ## Terms